AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-overview-manage.md

-<properties
+---
-   pageTitle="Manage databases in Azure SQL Data Warehouse | Azure" description="Overview of managing SQL Data Warehouse databases.
-Includes management tools, DWUs and scale-out performance, troubleshooting query performance, establishing good security policies, and restoring a database from data corruption or from a regional outage." services="sql-data-warehouse" documentationCenter="NA" authors="barbkess" manager="barbkess" editor=""/>
+title: Manage databases in Azure SQL Data Warehouse | Azure
+description: Overview of managing SQL Data Warehouse databases.
+Includes management tools, DWUs and scale-out performance, troubleshooting query performance, establishing good security policies, and restoring a database from data corruption or from a regional outage.

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   ms.author="barbkess;sonyama;"/>
+services: sql-data-warehouse
+documentationCenter: NA
+authors: barbkess
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+ms.author: barbkess;sonyama;
+---

 # Manage databases in Azure SQL Data Warehouse
 SQL Data Warehouse automates many aspects of managing your databases.
 For example, to scale performance you only need to adjust and pay for the right level of compute resources, and then let SQL Data Warehouse do all the work of scaling out and scaling back.